hunspell/zsort/README.md

 of glibc locale and ICU/Unicode CLDR cannot handle this ambiguity, resulting bad Hungarian collation and sorting.

-zsort is a free command-line replacement of the web tool akhsort (that was developed by Research Institute for Linguistics of Hungarian Academy of Sciences).
-Unlike akhsort, zsort works with compound words and titles correctly, and it has no limitations (for example, it can sort millions of words within a few minutes) and known dictionary bugs (like bad sorting of *másszor* in akhsort).
+Zsort is a free command-line replacement of the web tool akhsort (that was developed by Research Institute for Linguistics of Hungarian Academy of Sciences).
+Unlike akhsort, Zsort works with compound words and titles correctly, and it has no limitations (for example, it can sort millions of words within a few minutes) and known dictionary bugs (like bad sorting of *másszor* in akhsort).

 ## Installation

-zsort needs not only Hunspell, but a recent Hungarian Hunspell dictionary, too.
+Zsort needs not only Hunspell, but a recent Hungarian Hunspell dictionary, too.
 That will be available in LibreOffice repository:

 ```